markusaska/Master-thesis-port-optimization/README.md

 # Repository for TIØ4900 - Financial Engineering, Master's Thesis, Norwegian University of Technology and Science
-All files related to my Master's Thesis
+The repository contains **code, test instances, and sample outputs** from my master’s thesis.

-📂 **src**
+⚙️ **src**
 Python source code:
 - `model.py` – Optimization model
 - `data_loader.py` – Data import and preprocessing
-- `test.py` – Example driver script (loads data, runs model, and orchestrates execution)
+- `test.py` – Driver script (loads data, runs model, and orchestrates execution)
 - `results.py` – Writes optimization results to Excel output files
 - `plots.py` – Utilities for producing figures from results

-📂 **data**
+💿 **testData**
-Excel input files (test instances) used to run the model.
+Excel files with all test instances used in the experiments

-📂 **output**
+📑 **output**
-Example solution files (Excel) generated from running the model on test instances.
+Sample Excel outputs and generated plots for selected runs

 ---

 📝 **Notes**
-- The repository contains **code, test instances, and sample outputs**, but not the final results used in the thesis.
+- The repository contains **code, test instances, and sample outputs**.
 - The full mathematical model and methodology are documented in the thesis.